R3al1ty1/Cars_Scrapper/README.md

 ## **IMPORTANT**
 ### Advertisment index - sum of all points of advertisment analysis, defines betterness and priority of selected ad

+## Import costs calculation
+### If selected car should be imported from the foreign country, script should sum car price with import fees and estimated delivery cost

 ## Neural Networks